 If WOLF Music Recordings were a person, what would that person be like and why?

 The type of person that would bore you to tears talking about obscure disco and dub mixes.

 If you could plot the life of WOLF Music Recordings on a graph, what would it look like?

 Quick to hit a peak (our first 10 or so releases pretty much all sold out and we had to repress fast to keep up with the demand), then gradually it slows to a steady level and stays consistent over a long period of time.
 This industry is geared towards hype – labels and artists become the next wave to ride and everyone wants to be associated with that or take a piece for themselves.
 Then when you’re not shiny new anymore the hype dies off and you’re left with those who are into what you do for the same reason you do it.
 That’s the sweet spot – we would rather get recognition from those who get it, than those who want to appear to be getting it.
 Can’t fake the feeling.

-Get on The Guest List with new features, free downloads and news from 5 Mag and the house music scene.
+Get 5 Mag in your box with new features, free downloads and news from 5 Mag and the house music scene.

 Can you pick out a couple of key releases from the label?